Keywords; neck arm pain, tingling in arms and hands, fresh spinach recipes.

 LOWER ARM PAIN

-Pins and needles starting in my finger tips and going up to my elbow in my right arm.
-I cannot carry anything in rt. hand without it starting.
+I have pins and needles starting in my finger tips and travelling up to my elbow.
+I cannot carry anything in my right hand without pins and needles beginning.

 I would say that the most challenging conditions at the Chiropractic Coalface concern neck shoulder arm pain.
 From the patient's point of view these conditions can be very disabling and to make matters worse they often seriously disturb sleep.
 Unlike a sciatica, you can't find a position to relieve the pain in the arm.

 Obviously lower arm pain, for example, could be a local problem like arthritis in the fingers or if you fell an injury like a sprained wrist.
 Or the severe pain I'm suffering from after contact with a nasty rhus tree that gave me a very painful rash two months ago and the nerve pain is now waking me at night.
 I doubt an adjustment of the neck would help!

 However, the stubborn carpal tunnel syndromes, the tennis elbows, the frozen shoulders and rotator cuff syndromes that haven't responded to medicine and physiotherapy's best efforts, I find almost always have one of two underlying causes:

 The Upper limb tension test is the gold standard test for a pinched nerve in the neck.

 The "inter scalene triangle" is bounded by three structures:

 ARM PAIN Case Histories